SlavSquatSuperstar/mayonez-engine-2d/README.md

 The ultimate made-from-scratch 2D Java game engine to fit your Slavic (and non-Slavic) needs!

 This project was developed using macOS 13.x Ventura (Intel) and Intellij IDEA.
-This progam has not been tested on any other systems.
+This program does not run on Windows 10.
+This program has not been tested on any other systems.

 <img src="https://img.shields.io/badge/platform-macOS-lightgrey"></img>